cloudmatesgit/aws-private-api-custom-domain/README.md

-                                                      AWS API Gateway with a custom domain domain
+                                                      AWS private API Gateway with a custom domain domain

 This module will deploy a private AWS API Gateway with a custom domain domain integrated with a Lambda function.